MoustafaBadr/Real-Time-Chat-App/README.md

 # Real-Time-Chat-App
 Spring Boot WebSocket Chat Demo
+In this article, you’ll learn how to use WebSocket API with Spring Boot and build a simple group chat application at the end.

+WebSocket is a communication protocol that makes it possible to establish a two-way communication channel between a server and a client.

+WebSocket works by first establishing a regular HTTP connection with the server and then upgrading it to a bidirectional websocket connection by sending an Upgrade header.

+WebSocket is supported in most modern web browsers and for browsers that don’t support it, we have libraries that provide fallbacks to other techniques like comet and long-polling.

 WebSocket Configuration
 The first step is to configure the websocket endpoint and message broker.
 Create a new package config inside com.example.websocketdemo package, then create a new class WebSocketConfig inside config package with the following contents -